Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Applications of the theory

 in a confined domain $\Omega_{\rm conf}=\{-l,-l+\Delta x,\ldots,l-\Delta x,l\}\subset\Omega$.
 The matrix $\LL$ is tri-diagonal and satisfies $\sum_y \bra{y}\LL\ket{x}=0$ for all $\bx\in \Omega$ and $x\in\mathbb{Z}\Delta x$.
-We diagonalized $\LL$ numerically using the library \cite{eigenweb}.
+We diagonalized $\LL$ numerically using the library from Ref.~\cite{eigenweb}.
 The mean, variance and correlation function for the continuous-space Ornstein-Uhlenbeck process (\ref{ItoOU}) obtained from Brownian dynamics simulations are depicted in Fig. \ref{MeanVarianceHarmonic} (symbols) and are in excellent agreement with the spectral-theoretic results for the corresponding lattice random walk approximation (\ref{markovHarmonic}) (lines).
-In Fig.~\ref{MeanVarianceHarmonic}f we also investigate the full probability density function of the fraction of occupation time in the interval $x\in [0,0.01]$, i.e. $\ovl{\psi}_t=t^{-1}\int_0^t\mathbbm{1}_{[0,0.01]}[x(\tau)]d\tau$, on large deviation time scales and compare it the the theoretical Gaussian prediction Eq.~(\ref{LDvar}).
+In Fig.~\ref{MeanVarianceHarmonic}f we also investigate the full probability density function of the fraction of occupation time in the interval $x\in [0,0.01]$, i.e. $\theta_{\mathcal{V}}(t)=t^{-1}\int_0^t\mathbbm{1}_{[0,0.01]}[x(\tau)]d\tau$ (see Eq.~(\ref{localH}), on large deviation time scales and compare it to the theoretical Gaussian prediction Eq.~(\ref{LDvar}).

-Note that while the eigenspectrum of the generator of continuous Ornstein-Uhlenbeck dynamics is unbounded implying that the spectral-theoretic result would require the summation of a large number of terms, the summation in the lattice approximation is limited by the number of lattice points.
+Note that while the eigenspectrum of the generator of continuous Ornstein-Uhlenbeck dynamics is unbounded, implying that the spectral-theoretic result would require the summation of a large number of terms, the summation in the lattice approximation is limited by the number of lattice points.
 Therefore, except for very short times, where the lattice approximation naturally breaks down, this example demonstrates that our formalism applies equally well for Markov jump processes and diffusion dynamics.
+Note that the results in Fig.~\ref{MeanVarianceHarmonic}c,d for times $t=1$ and $t=100$ correspond to the ``short'' and ``long'' trajectory in Fig.~\ref{histo}, respectively.